snowplow/documentation/docs/getting-started-with-snowplow-bdp/enterprise/setup-guide-gcp/index.md

 ### Enable billing for the project

 Please enable billing on the project as failing to do so will prevent the pipeline from being installed.
+For details on enabling billing for your project, please refer to the GCP documentation for [APIs and billing](https://support.google.com/googleapi/answer/6158867).